isc-projects/kea/doc/sphinx/arm/install.rst

    with Ubuntu, python3-sphinx, python3-sphinx-rtd-theme, and texlive-binaries
    are needed.
 If LaTeX packages are missing, Kea skips PDF generation and produces only HTML documents.

--  The Kerberos 5 libraries, when using the ``--with-gssapi`` configuration flag.

 Visit ISC's Knowledgebase at https://kb.isc.org/docs/installing-kea for system-specific installation tips.